se-edu/learningresources/contents/data/mysql/MySQL.md

 #### 2. `WHERE Course LIKE 'CS%'`

-This is a conditional clause. `LIKE` is a MySQL keyword that is used for pattern matching.
+This is a conditional clause. `LIKE` is a SQL keyword that is used for pattern matching.
 The `%` means any string of any length.

 So, in this clause, we are filtering the `Student` table rows such that the row's `Course` has a prefix `CS`.
 So entries 2 and 6 are removed from consideration.
 Now, our result-set looks like this: